Ben Gibbard: Politics

-Gibbard is an activist for gay rights and wrote an article in The Daily Beast explaining why the issue is important to him.
+Gibbard is an activist for LGBTQ+ rights and wrote an article in The Daily Beast explaining why the issue is important to him.
 He stated that when his lesbian sister got married, it was "the most beautiful thing" he ever saw.
 In the article, he voiced his support for Washington Referendum 74 and discussed raising money for the issue.
 He stated, "I would just feel so much pride for my state if we could pass it by a popular vote and show the rest of the country that this is the direction we are going in."

 Gibbard has been open about his political views, expressing his support of the Democratic Party.
 On October 10, 2016, Death Cab for Cutie released "Million Dollar Loan", the first song in the Dave Eggers project, 30 Days, 50 Songs.
 The song targets Donald Trump as it satirizes the fact he asked his father for a million dollar loan.
 Gibbard said of the song: "Lyrically, 'Million Dollar Loan' deals with a particularly tone deaf moment in Donald Trump's ascent to the Republican nomination.
 While campaigning in New Hampshire last year, he attempted to cast himself as a self-made man by claiming he built his fortune with just a 'small loan of a million dollars' from his father.
 Not only has this statement been proven to be wildly untrue, he was so flippant about it.
 It truly disgusted me."

 During the COVID-19 pandemic, Gibbard live streamed daily concerts from his home after canceling shows due to the pandemic.
-Gibbard played songs by his bands Death Cab for Cutie and The Postal Service and other artists such as the Decemberists, Radiohead, New Order, Depeche Mode and the Beatles while promoting local Washington non-profit organizations.
+Gibbard played songs by his bands Death Cab for Cutie and The Postal Service and other artists such as The Decemberists, Radiohead, New Order, Depeche Mode and The Beatles while promoting local Washington non-profit organizations.

 Musical equipment

 As of May 2015, Gibbard tours with four modified 1970s Fender Mustang guitars.
 Additionally, he uses two custom-built Acme Silvertone amplifier heads.
-For use on acoustic songs, he relies on two 2008 Gibson J-45 Acoustic Guitars with B-Band pickup systems.
-As of 2016, Gibbard has since began using Supro amplifiers.
-In the past, Gibbard played 1980s Japanese-built Squier Bullets through a Sears Silvertone amp, which he immortalized in the lyrics to the song No Joy In Mudville.
+For acoustic songs, he relies on two 2008 Gibson J-45 Acoustic Guitars with B-Band pickup systems.
+Since 2016, Gibbard has begun using Supro amplifiers.
+In the past, Gibbard played 1980s Japanese-built Squier Bullets through a Sears Silvertone amp, which he immortalized in the lyrics to the song "No Joy In Mudville".
 He also used Fender Telecasters and G&L ASAT guitars.

 In January 2021, Fender announced the Ben Gibbard Mustang as part of their Artist Signature series, designed to Ben's specifications and inspired by the 1970s Mustangs he uses on tour.
-The guitar features several unique features including a chambered ash body, custom "Ben Gibbard" pickups, and simplified electronics.
+The guitar boasts several unique features including a chambered ash body, custom Ben Gibbard Mustang pickups, and simplified electronics.